MEET THE FHA TEAM

 When Chris isn't busy running the shop he enjoys spending time with his wife Julie and their two dogs, hanging out with family/friends, working on his project car (Daryl 88), going to car shows, and driving anything with a motor way too fast.

-CLIENT RELATIONS SPECIALIST: BRITTANY
+CLIENT RELATIONS SPECIALIST: LIZ

 SHOP MANAGER: CHARLIE